-\\Special Note: This is intended to be a time management tool.
-The approximate times listed above are for planning purposes, as you prepare your week as an online student.
-Time must be allocated appropriately to achieve maximum results during your time in this class.
-Failure to plan may yield less than desirable outcomes. \\
+Special Note: This is intended to be a time management tool.
+The approximate times listed above are for planning purposes.
+Time must be allocated appropriately to achieve maximum results during your time in class.
+Failure to plan may yield less than desirable outcomes.

-Expenses & Financial Information
+Expenses and Financial Information